jakazmie/AIDays/DataScientistTrack/README.md

 ## 01-AzureDatabricks-DeepLearningPipelines
-This lab walks you through building a custom image classification model using Transfer Learning and Azure Databricks Deepl Learning Pipelines
+This lab walks you through building a custom image classification model using Transfer Learning and Azure Databricks Deep Learning Pipelines

-## 11-AMLWalkthrough
+## 02-AML-EndToEndWalkthrough
-This lab is an end-to-end walkthrough of Azure Machine Learning service.
+This lab demonstrates how to orchestrate an end-to-end machine learning workflow using Azure Machine Learning service.
+During the lab you will develop, fine-tune, and operationalize a custom image classification model using Transfer Learning and Tens